Taravatsh/Movies-ETL/README.md

 ### Purpose

 The purpose of this project is help Britta who is a member of the Amazing Prime Video team with creating the clean dataset for the hackathon by refactoring a previously written code.
-The data sources that we are provided with are in terms of a scrape of Wikipedia for all movies released since 1990, Kaggle  metadata and rating data from the Movie Land's website.
+The data sources that are going to be used are in terms of a scrape of Wikipedia for all movies released since 1990, Kaggle  metadata and ratings data from the Movie Land's website.
 Therefore, it is required to construct an automated pipeline that takes in new data from datasets, transforms the dataset into one clean data and finally loads the data into PostgreSQL database by creating one function that takes in the Wikipedia data, Kaggle metadata, and the MovieLens rating data.

 ## Resources